sliwczy/url-shortener/README.md

    I'm going to perform a check before adding a potential duplicate url to the database;

-### beyond mvp:
+### ideas beyond mvp:
-- there is one url endpoint, how do you get redirected to the local instance ?
+- there could be multiple regional instances of the app; figure out, if there is one url endpoint, how to redirect to most geo-local instance ?
 - how does db persistance looks like when vm is killed ? persistance in docker/kubernetes ?
+- could have a scheduled service scanning urls in the database for existing malicious url to disalow redirects there;
+  also this check could happen when trying to add a url, but above case describes when at a later time the site is proven malicious;